You are here

 3 Payment Plan

 A $30 fee will be placed on the student’s account for any check returned to Wentworth by the bank.
 This fee may not be reversed.
-In certain circumstances, the Student Service Center will not accept a personal check from a student.
-(For example, if a student has two (2) returned checks, pays a past-due balance in order to request a transcript, or makes payment within two weeks of graduation.)
+The Student Service Center will not accept a personal check, including web checks, if there have been two (2) returned checks on a student's account.
+Wentworth also reserves the right to refuse checks for a past-due balance, to request a transcript, or for payments made within two (2) weeks of graduation.

 Late Payments and Delinquent Accounts